Anpan

 Anpan (あんパン) is a Japanese sweet roll, most commonly filled with red bean paste.
 Anpan can also be prepared with other fillings, including white beans (shiro-an), green beans (uguisu-an), sesame (goma-an), and chestnuts (kuri-an).
+The name is a compound word, combining an (sweet bean paste) and pan (bread).

 History

-Anpan was first made in 1875, during the Meiji period, by Yasubei Kimura (木村安兵衛 Kimura Yasubei), a samurai who lost his job with the rise of the Imperial Japanese Army and the dissolution of the samurai as a social class.
-The Meiji era was a period in which Japan was becoming increasingly modernized, and many samurai who lost their jobs were given work that was totally new to them.
+Anpan was first made in 1875 in the Meiji era, as western bakeries gained popularity in Japan for the first time.
+Its creator, Yasubei Kimura (木村安兵衛 Kimura Yasubei), was a samurai who lost his job with the rise of the Imperial Japanese Army and the dissolution of the samurai as a social class.
+The Meiji era marked a period of rapid modernization in Japan, and many samurai who lost their jobs were given work that was totally new to them.
 The role of a baker was one such job.